 Then Abby, who normally bounds and careens and prances through life like a puppy, insists that I pick her up.
 When she's folded securely in my arms, she lays her damp head on my shoulder and snuggles in, content to share this moment of communion before racing off into her next thrill.
 For these brief, wondrous seconds, I get to hold her and squeeze her and coo sweet nothings in her ear, washing away any residue of hurt or frustration from her day so she can begin again, her spirit refreshed and clean with the reminder of her truest self.

 Rinsing away the dirt of the world, the sweat of their labor, and the trace of the messes they've made reminds me poignantly of the more important role I have: to whisper to their souls who they really are when the world sullies their spirits with its judgment, to remind them that needn't strive and work and try so hard to earn my love, and to gently encourage them as they face the hurts they've caused and wrestle with how to make things right.

 Baby shampoo and Mama lovin': powerful antidotes to the mud and mire of this life.

 Sugar Land/Sienna Plantation, Texas, United States

-Stunned daily by the miracle of grace, I'm a mama to Benjamin (8) and Abigail (6) who tries to parent in faith, hope, and love.
-After 11 magical years in the Rocky Mountains of Colorado with my kind and brilliant husband, Josh, life's unexpected turns landed us in the humid suburbs of Houston.
+I'm a mama to Benjamin (8) and Abigail (6) who tries to parent in faith, hope, and love.
+After 11 magical years in the mountains of Colorado with my husband, Josh, life's unexpected turns landed us in the humid suburbs of Houston.
 Even so, the wonders never cease...